Apply to the CNF & PARADIM REU

 3. A Personal Essay.
 Your personal essay is critical to the selection process.
 It is through your words that we ascertain your ‘fit’ with our programs.
 Please submit a well-written essay, 1-2 pages long, in which you discuss the relationship between your present studies and a career in engineering or scientific research.
 As preparation, you may wish to discuss your career interests with one or more professors, and include any insights you gain from these discussions, and any other sources, which explain how this program might help you prepare for your future.
-Explain any honors and awards that you have received that are relevant, and discuss any prior research experience and / or any research field you are most interested in.
+Explain any honors and awards that you have received that are relevant, and discuss any prior research Experiences and / or any research field you are most interested in.
 If you do not believe your grades reflect your potential, please explain them in this essay.
 (Make sure your full name is on each page of your essay.)

-4. A ONE-PAGE Resume.
+4. A Resume.
 This resume should focus on your scientific achievements and activities.
 List any honors and awards that you have received that are relevant, as well as any prior research experience.

-Items 1-4 constitute your online application, which must be submitted by Wednesday, February 15, 2017 (5:00 p.m.
+Items 1-4 constitute your online application, which must be submitted by Wednesday, February 12, 2020 (5:00 p.m.
 Pacific, 8:00 p.m.
 Eastern)

-5. If you are a citizen of another country AND a permanent resident of the USA, you MUST include a copy of your Green Card (both sides) for your application to be complete.
-You may snail mail the copy or email it to Ms. Mallison as a PDF attachment.
+5. If you are a citizen of another country AND a permanent resident of the USA, you MUST submit a copy of your Green Card (both sides) for your application to be complete.
+You may snail mail the copy or email it to Ms. Mallison as a JPG or PDF attachment.
 (If you are a citizen of another country and you ARE NOT a permanent resident, you are not eligible for our programs!)

 6. Two Letters of Recommendation from faculty members who know you well and can comment with authority on your research potential.
 OR!
 If you can identify a person better qualified to evaluate your abilities, i.e., a graduate student TA, a co-op adviser, or past REU Program / industry mentor, please feel free to have that person write one of your recommendations.

-Recommendations MUST be uploaded online by Wednesday, February 22, 2017 (5:00 p.m.
+Recommendations must be uploaded online by Wednesday, February 19, 2020 (5:00 p.m.
 Pacific, 8:00 p.m.
 Eastern).